Virtual-Machine/llvm-tutorial-book/chap-2-llvm-basics.md

 Here are some gross simplications that should help you get started with LLVM.
 Fill your knowledge in with more details as it becomes necessary.

 1. The main unit of grouping in LLVM is the module.
 You can have several modules in a program, and each module will contain functions, global variables and an externalized interface.
 In our simplistic, naive approach we will never use more than one module but know that it is possible.
 2. Everything inside a module is a llvm Value descendent.
 These include but are not limited to functions, blocks, expressions, instructions, etc...
-A nice way to visually think of this is: **Module** can have **Functions** which have a **BasicBlock** which is made up of **Instructions**.
+A nice way to visually think of this is: **Module** can have **Functions** which have one or more **BasicBlock** which is made up of **Instructions**.
 Values are a way for each component to reference each other and is the basis for compile time mathematic calculations.
 3. BasicBlocks are an important concept.
 BasicBlocks are the cornerstone of the ir builder API and for good reason.
 A BasicBlock is simply a list of instructions in which the only way they can be executed is from first to last in order with no control flow.
 Think of a function body with no logic statements or gotos and you are likely looking at a BasicBlock.
 4. A function is basically a block of code that accepts a given list of typed parameters and returns a typed value.
 LLVM views it the same way.
 We will be initially running all our code inside a main function that we will initialize by giving it a C main interface.
 A simplified C main function takes no parameters and returns an integer.
 Therefore in LLVM we say that it will take an empty array of LLVM type values, and return a LLVM 32 bit integer.
 5. LLVM type values are exactly what they sound like, it is LLVMs internal representation of type as related to an LLVM Value object.
 This is the system where by your code can be statically typed and compiled to object code callable from C. By giving our main function a C interface using LLVM types, and by flagging our main function as a LLVM::Linkage::External we have allowed linkers to identify our object code's main function as if it were compiled from C.
 6. The LLVM builder api has the notion of position.
 A given builder has to be directed where it will be appending new instructions.
 In the case of our initial simplified approach we will be appending all our instructions to the BasicBlock of the main function.
 As you can imagine this sets up the primary means of constructing function bodies across multiple functions in a module.
+To add control flow, loops, and more functions we need to track the basic blocks of our module and append the instructions into the correct blocks.
 7. Finally once you are finished compiling the instructions into your module, you will want to dump the output to LLVM IR ll files.
 The resultant [name_of_file].ll can now be treated like any LLVM IR as if it were just compiled straight from C. This includes all the optimizations and plugins available in the LLVM architecture.
 It is also ready to be compiled to object code and linked with any other object code compiled from other sources.
 The file.ll theoretically can be compiled to any target architecture so long as the LLVM IR is not doing anything machine specific.
-8. Because our example is compiling instructions into a main function, if we execute the compiled and linked version of our output, it should immediately invoke the main function and we should see the results of our instructions.
+8. Because our example is compiling instructions into a main function, if we execute the compiled and linked version of our output (aka the machine binary), it should immediately invoke the main function and we should see the results of our instructions.
+9. LLVM is a low level machine, therefore it doesn't have high level types by default.
+There is however nothing stopping you from adding your own types as aliases or struct combinations of low level builtin types.
+In our toy example we will not make much use of this power but know that it exists and can be used to create more powerful containers for values, for example like Crystal's or C++'s string type.
+In our example we will simply treat strings like C strings, terminated by a null byte, which LLVM treats as an i8* (8 bit integer pointer).
+This means that all string values in our program will be global string values, passed by pointer.

 ### LLVM IR instructions